 Are you doing enough to ensure employees’ voices are heard for instance?
 Are you promoting healthy attitudes, behaviours and work ethics?
-If employees don’t share your company’s values, they are less likely to stay and build their career with you.
+If employees don’t share your company’s values, they're less likely to stay and build their career with you.

 How to retain employees

 There are several ways to improve your chances of retaining your best employees.
 Consider the following:

 - Encourage managers to conduct career conversations with employees.
 The conversation should be open and the employee’s views should be highly valued.
 Taking their opinion onboard will also provide invaluable insights.

 - Find ways to develop opportunities for personal and career development.
 Training, education courses and freedom to experiment can all improve employee satisfaction.